-- Dental implants fuse solidly with the bones and provide a lasting solution to your problem.
+- Dental implants fuse solidly with the bone and provide a lasting solution to your problem.

 - Dental implants do not require dietary restrictions as they enable you to chew the food properly.

-- Unlike dentures, they do not fall out of our mouths.
+- Unlike dentures, they do not fall out of our mouth.